BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/classes_vs_functions.md

 This is a simple class based React app that accepts an input in a form, and displays it as an `<h2>` on the page when the form is submitted.

-Follow along as I transform this class based compopnent into a functional component!
+Follow along as I transform this class based component into a functional component!

 ---